LrWm3/postgis-wal-g/README.md

 # Postgres WAL-G

-This image extends the stock [Postgres Image](https://hub.docker.com/_/postgres/) and adds [WAL-G](https://github.com/wal-g/wal-g) support, along with some helpful scripts.
-It allows you to simply and easily create continuous archives of Postgres databases in S3-compatible storage.
+This image extends the stock [PostGIS Image](https://hub.docker.com/r/mdillon/postgis) and adds [WAL-G](https://github.com/wal-g/wal-g) support, along with some helpful scripts.
+It allows you to simply and easily create continuous archives of PostGIS databases in S3-compatible storage.

 ## Environment
 To use the image, you'll need to configure a bucket on your favorite S3-